-The quetzal is Guatemala’s national bird and their money is named after it.
+The quetzal is Guatemala’s national bird and their money is also named after it.
 It’s also one of the most impossible-looking species on the planet.
 The bird has iridescent feathers that change from bright green to dark blue to nearly black as the light shifts.
-Its overall color scheme includes an eye-popping mix of neon green, red, blue, yellow and white.
+Its overall color scheme includes a mix of neon green, red, blue, yellow, and white.
 The feathers on its tiny head are like a fluffy mohawk.
-Strange finger-like feathers seem to wrap around from its back toward the front of its chest as if to hug the bird.
-Its eyes are beady and black.The males sport tail feathers than can be more than three feet (one meter) long.
+Strange finger-like feathers seem to wrap around from its back toward the front of its chest as if it’s hugging itself.
+Its eyes are beady and black.The males sport tail feathers than can be more than 3 feet (1 meter) long.

 Quetzals are also incredibly shy and prefer a very specific cloud forest habitat that only exists in a few places on earth.
-This makes the quetzal a must-spot for most birders and, frankly, for non-birders like us too.
-And so we headed for the Biotopo Mario Dary Rivera nature reserve, more commonly called the Biotopo de Quetzal in the Verapaz region of Guatemala in search of this unbelievably showy yet famously hard to spot bird.
+This makes the quetzal a must-spot for most birder watchers and, frankly, for non-birders like us too.
+And so we headed for the Biotopo Mario Dary Rivera Nature Reserve, more commonly called the Biotopo de Quetzal in the Verapaz region of Guatemala in search of this unbelievably showy yet famously hard to spot bird.

 Timing is (almost) everything